muttleyxd/arma3-unix-launcher/README.md

 ArmA 3 Launcher for Linux and Mac.
 Since Bohemia didn't port their launcher to Linux and Mac and existing launcher didn't satisfy my needs I decided to create my own.

-Launcher detects and symlinks all mods from Workshop and ArmA's main directory.
-It also allows to add your own mods from outside ArmA directory.

 ## Table of contents

 * [Installing](#installing)